Dear Boy: Letters from Lord Chesterfield to his Son

 It really is a remarkable book.
 His premise was that “any man of common understanding may, by proper culture, care, attention, and labour, make himself whatever he pleases, except a good poet.”
 A truly radical idea for the 18th century.

-- If you have children, you would be doing them a real favor by giving them this book in their early teens.
+If you have children, you would be doing them a real favour by giving them this book in their early teens.
 Or, slowly introducing concepts to them over time.

 What happened to his son?
 He became a famous diplomat in his own right.